 1. What are class 2 petty offenses?

-Class 2 petty offenses are the least serious class of Colorado crimes.
-They are one rung below class 1 petty offenses, which carry potential jail time – unlike class 2 petty offenses.1
+Class 2 petty offenses were the least serious class of Colorado crimes.
+They were one rung below class 1 petty offenses.
+As of March 1, 2022, prosecutors no longer bring class 1- or class 2 petty offense charges.
+Instead, there is only one petty offense category.1

 2. What is the sentence for class 2 petty offenses in Colorado?